LJacobDev/contact-reminder/dev_notes.md

 quickly put together an 'interaction' view which I can use to help me work out which fields I want it to have

 .. fix the interaction-details input elements in the InteractionItem component to not overflow their flex container
+..
+I just changed the router-view to have width:100% instead of width:80% and it essentially solved the issue but I still want to understand why there was an overflow back when width was at 80%

 .. remove wherever the css styling is that made "Show Interactions" routerlink get green text